RaphaelHebert/nsdpy/READMEfunctions.txt

-Function subextract(seq, path, dictid, dicttaxo, genelist): this function is called by the extract2 function.
+Function subextract(seq, path, dictid, dicttaxo, genelist): this function is called by the extract function.

 	INPUTS:
 		-seq(STRING): the gene sequence with its information line